-- In Worksheet View, select View > Layer Properties, or click and on the Properties toolbar. - In the Layer Properties dialog, click Add, or right-click in the layer list and select Add.
-You can also click More Options... and select Add.
-A new layer called Layer 1 is added below the currently selected layer. - To edit the name of the layer, click the current name, then type the desired name and press Enter.
-Or click Rename and then type the desired name. - To control the visibility of objects on the layer, click the eye icon (b) in the Display column. - To control the selectability of objects on the layer, click the layer's filter icon in the Selectable column. - 6.
-To control whether or not objects on the layer will be plotted, click the layer's printer icon in the Plot column to toggle plotting on and off. - To edit the default color assigned to the layer, click inside the Color field, then make a selection from the list of colors.
+- In Worksheet View, select View > Layer Properties, or click on the Properties toolbar. - 3.
+To edit the name of the layer, click the current name, then type the desired name and press Enter.
+Or click Rename and then type the desired name. - To control the visibility of objects on the layer, click the eye icon in the Display column. - To control the selectability of objects on the layer, click the layer's filter icon in the Selectable column. - 6.
+To control whether or not objects on the layer will be plotted, click the layer's printer icon in the Plot column to toggle plotting on and off.

+- 7. To edit the default color assigned to the layer, click inside the Color field, then make a selection from the list of colors.
 Or, select Other to access the Colors dialog. - 8.
 To edit the layer's default line type assignment, click inside the Line Type field, then make a selection from the list of line types.
-Or, select Other to access the Line Types dialog.

-- To edit the layer's default line weight assignment, click inside the Line Weight field, then make a selection from the list of line weights.
+Or, select Other to access the Line Types dialog. - To edit the layer's default line weight assignment, click inside the Line Weight field, then make a selection from the list of line weights.
 Or, select Other to access the Line Weights dialog. - 10.
 Click OK.